ivnsch/SwiftCharts/README.md

 ##### License

 SwiftCharts is Copyright (c) 2015 Ivan Schütz and released as open source under the attached [Apache 2.0 license](LICENSE).

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 This is a port to Swift and (massively improved) continuation of an obj-c project which I did while working at eGym GmbH https://github.com/egymgmbh/ios-charts